docker-library/docs/varnish/content.md

 ## Vmods

 The docker image is built with a collection of "`VCL` modules" or "vmods" that extend Varnish capability.

 We've already covered `vmod-fileserver` (file backend) and `vmod-reqwest` (dynamic backends), but more are available and can be used in your custom `VCL` with `import <vmod_name>`.
 Please refer to the documentation of each vmod for more information.

+The full list can be found on the [varnish/pkg-varnish-cache repository on github](https://github.com/varnish/pkg-varnish-cache).

 # ulimit and tmpfs notes